 - The orientation of the diagonal members should be such that the longest members are subject to tension (the shorter ones being subject to compression).

 For all the types of member sections, it is possible to design either bolted or welded connections.
 Generally in steelwork construction, bolted site splices are preferred to welded splices for economy and speed of erection.
-Where bolted connections are used with bolts loaded perpendicular to their shank, it is necessary to evaluate the consequences of 'slack' in connections.
-In order to reduce these consequences (typically, the increase of the deflections), solutions are available such as use of preloaded bolts, or limiting the hole size.
+Where bolted connections are used, it is necessary to evaluate the consequences of slip and bearing deformation in connections.
+In order to eliminate these consequences (typically, the increase of the deflections), the use of pre-loaded assemblies is recommended.

 Hollow sections are typically connected by welding whilst open sections are connected by bolting or welding, which will usually involve the use of gusset plates.
 Guidance on the design of welded joints for Celsius®355 and Hybox®355 hollow sections is available from Tata Steel.